ludicpress/twarc/setup.markdown

 permalink: /setup/
 ---

-Before we begin with the workshop component of how to build a static website with Jekyll and GitHub for digital research there is some preliminary setup we have to complete on your computer.
+Before we start the workshop component of how to build a static website with Jekyll and GitHub for digital research there is some preliminary setup we have to complete on your computer.
 There are several ways to install the different components we need to create a static Jekyll website on GitHub.
-However

-Since  is used through the command line, we have to install packages onto your computer for it work.
-Depending on which operating system you use, setup can be straightforward or the most time consuming aspect of learning how to use wget.
+We will approach setup through the command line.
+Depending on which operating system you use, setup can be straightforward or the most time consuming aspect of learning how to build a Jekyll website on GitHub pages.
 Below are installation instructions for Linux, Windows, and OS X users.
-Once wget is installed on each system, the instructions will be the same for every user participating in the workshop.
+Once Jekyll is installed on each system, the instructions will be the same for every user participating in the workshop.

 ## Linux Instructions

 ## Windows Instructions
-To install wget we have to activate the Windows Subsystem for Linux (WSL) and install a Linux distro (i.e., command line).
+To install Jekyll we have to activate the Windows Subsystem for Linux (WSL) and install a Linux distro (i.e., command line).
 For this workshop we will use the Ubuntu application on Windows, but first we have to activite the WSL.

 To activate the WSL, open Powershell as an Administrator.
 To do this, type in Powershell in the Windows search bar in the bottom left corner of your screen.
 The application Windows Powershell Ise will appear.
 On the right-hand side of the window will be the option 'Run as administrator'.
 Select Run as administrator and enter your administrative login credentials if prompted.
 If you do not run Powershell as an administrator the next step will not work.